Should you add supplements to your nutrition?

 Thrive Market Adult Multi Vitamin & Mineral with Iron – Physicians always say that we need to take multivitamins.
 And it’s for a lot of reasons.
 Mainly because adding a multivitamin to your daily regimen will add in the things you might be missing from food.
 For me, I know I’m missing iron because I do not red meat very often.
 In addition to giving me iron, this supplement gives me lutein and lycopene, antioxidant compounds known to help with eye and heart health.
 I take this supplement daily.

-Garden of Life Raw Probiotics for Women – Probiotics have been all the rage over the past few years.
+Garden of Life Raw Probiotics for Women – Probiotics are all the rage over the past few years.
 They do lots of things for the body and this one is especially good for women.
 It helps to support vaginal health and overall digestive function.
 It also has dairy-digesting enzymes which help break down lactose and casein, which is found in dairy products.
-This is what sold me on this probiotic because I have digestive issues with many dairy products.
+This is what sold me because I have digestive issues with many dairy products.
 One thing that many don’t know about probiotics is that it must be refrigerated.
 This is because the bacteria do not have a very long shelf life.
 Keep them refrigerated and they’ll treat you well.
 I take this two to three times a week.

 That’s it!
 Now you know what I take.
 But you’re probably wondering how I figured out what to take.
-That was done with some much needed guidance from my physician and research I did on my own.
+That was done with some much needed guidance from my physician and the research I did on my own.

 My recommendation is for you to do your own research, find out what you need and bring that information to your physician.
 A blood test can be ordered to see what you’re deficient in and help you decide.
 Granted, this test might not be covered by your insurance, but it might be worth it.